 - You're willing to learn farrowing and AI management

 The "best of both worlds" path: Start with a 5-10 pig fattener cycle.
 Use the first year to learn pig management, build a pen, establish a buyer relationship.
 In year 2, add 2-3 sows while continuing fattener cycles.
 In year 3, scale to 5+ sows and reduce fattener purchases.
-This is the standard scaling path for Filipino backyard farmers who go pro.
+This is the standard scaling path for Filipino backyard farmers who go pro, and it spreads the year-1 cashflow pain across years when the fattener side is already paying.

 The Hybrid Model (What Most Successful Farms Actually Do)